yummyhopper/Monte_Carlo_Simulator_In_VBA/README.md

 ### Contents

-- Monte Carlo Simulator (Version 1).xlsm – Example Excel file containing all the VBA code with pre-configured named ranges.
+- MonteCarlo_Simulator (Version 1).xlsm – Example Excel file containing all the VBA code with pre-configured named ranges.

 ### Skills + Tools Used